ev2900/OpenSearch_Log_Analytics/workshop/content/collect-log-cloud-watch/2_Enviorment_Set_Up/_index.en.md

 #### Deploy Glue Jobs to Generate CloudWatch Logs

 CloudWatch provides log collection for AWS services.
 In order to generate logs that we can use in this workshop we will create two simple AWS Glue Jobs.
-We can run this jobs to produce logs.
-Subseqently we can analyze these logs in OpenSearch
+We can run these jobs to produce logs.
+Subsequently we can analyze these logs in OpenSearch

 1. Go to the [Glue Console](https://console.aws.amazon.com/glue/home)
 2. On the left hand menu click on **Jobs**